Canada's Viterra puts Glencore in grain's top tier

 Glencore describes itself as one of the leading exporters of grain from Europe, the former Soviet Union and Australia.
 It commanded almost 9 percent of the global market for grains at the time of its public share offering last May.

-Bank of America Merrill Lynch (BAC.N) and RBC Capital Markets (RY.TO) advised Glencore.
+Bank of America Merrill Lynch and RBC Capital Markets advised Glencore.
 Canaccord Genuity advised Viterra, and TD Securities worked for the company’s board of directors.

-Reporting by Clara Ferreira-Marques and Victoria Howley in London; and Rod Nickel in Winnipeg, Manitoba; Editing by Frank McGurty